dsprovider/data-science-portfolio/README.md

   6. **Note:** for simplicity, the model currently does not consider categorical parameters such as neighborhood or energy certificate.
 Future improvements should aim to incorporate these factors into the code.

 # 🏢 **Apartment Condition Classification**
-This project uses logistic regression to predict whether a house is a new or old development based on various features such as size, number of rooms, bathrooms, and additional amenities.
+This project uses logistic regression to predict whether a house is a new or an old development based on various features such as size, number of rooms, bathrooms, and additional amenities.
 1. **Script:** house_development_status_predictor.py
 2. **Dataset:** https://www.kaggle.com/datasets/mirbektoktogaraev/madrid-real-estate-market
 3. **Models used:** Logistic Regression